michaelmamuric/Week07_JPA/README.md

 # Week07_JPA
-Use of JPA library within .jsp page
+Use of Java Persistence API in database management